Three Ways to Make Cultured Buttermilk

 More Information: Click here to review our Heirloom Buttermilk Starter.

-Option #2: Use Our Direct-Set Buttermilk Starter
+Option #2: Use Our Direct-Set Sour Cream Starter

 Direct-set starters are one-time use cultures and generally come with several packets to a box, so multiple batches can be made.
 Our Sour Cream Starter Culture includes 4 packets and optional instructions for making buttermilk.

 Pros: Very easy to use.
 No mother culture to maintain.
 Keep the packets in the freezer and pull one out whenever you are ready to make buttermilk.